Hunner4D/airbrb/README.md

 ### Installing

-Run "npm i" in your terminal from the root directory of this project to install the necessary packages
+Run "npm i" in your terminal from the root directory of this project to install the necessary packages.
 <!-- A step by step series of examples that tell you how to get a development
 env running